 Middle East demand for sheep meat has been enhanced by rapidly growing populations and increasing wealth from oil revenues.
 Local custom (and the lack of refrigeration) favours meat from freshly killed sheep.
 However, the high costs of importing live sheep and a growing demand for lamb and young mutton (not suitable for live transport) are among factors which have encouraged a parallel expansion in carcase meat imports.
 These have been built up as rapidly as suitable refrigerated storage and distribution facilities could be installed, and traditional habits modified.
-Opposition by Australian meat industry unions is another factor which will tend to limit live sheep exports to an essentially developmental role in these valuable markets.

-Australia's long-established export trade in breeding sheep continued at a high level during the year ended 30 June 1977, taking 39,000 head.
-Of these, 30,000 head were consigned to Iran from Victorian ports (not necessarily all derived from Victorian flocks).
+Australia's long-established export trade in breeding sheep continued at a high level during the year ended 30 June 1978, taking 34,000 head.
+Of these, 31,500 head were consigned to Iran from Victorian ports (not necessarily all derived from Victorian flocks).